lauchunhin/NS-Shaft/README.md

 ## Language Used

 This game is implemented in **MIPS Assembly Language**.
 MIPS (Microprocessor without Interlocked Pipelined Stages) is a reduced instruction set computer (RISC) instruction set architecture (ISA) developed by MIPS Computer Systems.
+We used a customised version of MIPS in this project.

 ## Game Mechanics